Drag to Select

 }}

-This new x/y position is again relative to the container, so we offset selectionRect's position based on the container.
+This new x/y position is also relative to the container, so we offset selectionRect's position based on the container.

 4. In onPointerUp we reset our state.